New Scams in the Auto Transport Industry: Auto Transport Companies to Avoid

 Recently, there have been cases where drivers or carriers reach out to brokers, claiming they can pick up the vehicle posted.
 These carriers or drivers appear legitimate enough for the broker to choose them without proper vetting.

-In reality, this company re-brokers the job to a different driver.
-When the vehicle arrives, the customer tries to pay the driver, but he says, “Don’t worry about it, the broker is paying me.”
-In reality, this broker doesn’t exist and instead tells you to pay him directly.
+In reality, this company rebrokers the job without authorization, passing the shipment off to another driver.
+When the vehicle arrives, the customer attempts to pay the driver, who then says, “Don’t worry about it, the broker is paying me.”
+But the broker either doesn’t exist or has vanished after collecting the customer’s payment.

 Phantom Auto Transport Companies